chihacknight/chihacknight.org/_posts/blog/2020-05-08-leaning-into-remote-nonprofit-episode-400.md

 Submit your video here: [https://forms.gle/ZJW7mpnuAvrKHZDn9](https://forms.gle/ZJW7mpnuAvrKHZDn9)

-**We need your help!**
-We know these are challenging times.
-If you are looking for ways to help, we would love to have you!
-We are looking for volunteers to help continue to fill out our roatating cast of hosts and generally be present to help things run smoothly in our new remote only context.
-You can sign up to volunteer [here](https://forms.gle/nR7HjqYpm5ZWXQ7q6).

-**We’d like to hear from you!**
+**We’d like to hear from you!**<br />
 In a rapidly changing, uncertain world that is relying more than ever on digital tools and services, this is a time to listen to people and organizations that are in trouble and use our expertise in technology and data to help them however we can.
 We’re continuing to develop new initiatives to help meet these new needs and challenges.

 As always, we would love to hear from you, if there are ways our community can support you, if you have feedback for us, or want to suggest ideas for us to explore, please feel free to contact us at [info@chihacknight.org](mailto:info@chihacknight.org)

+**Volunteers welcome!** <br />
+We are looking for volunteers to help continue to fill out our roatating cast of hosts and generally be present to help things run smoothly in our new remote only context.
+You can sign up to volunteer [here](https://forms.gle/nR7HjqYpm5ZWXQ7q6).

 Thanks for reading, and make sure to tune in to the [Chi Hack Night livestream](https://www.youtube.com/chihacknight/live) every Tuesday at 6pm CST and [join our Slack](http://slackme.chihacknight.org/) to get connected to our community.